 3. Shenandoah National Park

 Just a few hours from Washington, DC lies Shenandoah National Park, a beautiful mountainous expanse in western Virginia.
 Whenever I’m feeling stressed and want to disconnect for a while, I pack my backpack and head here.
 The Appalachian Trail passes right through the park, with miles of hiking trails that are accessible to anyone passing by.
-Within the park, and directly outside of it, there are camping areas, lodges, and parking areas for camper vans – perfect for a weekend in the wild, without having to drive too far from civilization.
+Within the park, and directly outside of it, there are camping areas, lodges, and parking areas for camper vans – perfect for a weekend trip in the wild, without having to drive too far from civilization.

 If hiking and camping doesn’t strike your fancy, you can enjoy the picturesque drive through the park on the famous Skyline Drive.
 There are scenic viewpoints every few miles where road trippers can watch the sunset or have a picnic.